 After that, the dough needs to chill in the freezer again.

-Now we’re adding the toppings – tomato puree (or pizza sauce of your choice) and mozzarella!
+Now we're adding the toppings - tomato puree (or marinara sauce of your choice, such as this pizza sauce), pepperoni and mozzarella!

 I had first planned to make keto pizza roll ups, but wanted to keep the recipe simple.
 Therefore, I just cut the rectangle into 4 smaller rectangles.